 Home Equity Loan Basics

-If you need to borrow money, home equity lines may be one useful source of credit.
-Initially at least, they may provide you with large amounts of cash at relatively low interest rates.
-And they may provide you with certain tax advantages unavailable with other kinds of loans.
+If you need to borrow money for home improvements, and a home equity loan (HELOCS) may be a useful source of credit.
+Initially at least, it provides you with money at relatively low interest rates.
+And they may provide you with certain tax advantages, such as tax deductible interest payments.
 (Check with your tax adviser for details.)
+However, it is a lien on your home.

-At the same time, home equity lines of credit require you to use your home as collateral for the loan.
-This may put your home at risk if you are late or cannot make your monthly payments.
-Those loans with a large final (balloon) payment may lead you to borrow more money to pay off this debt, or they may put your home in jeopardy if you cannot qualify for refinancing.
-And, if you sell your home, most plans require you to pay off your credit line at that time.
-In addition, because home equity loans give you relatively easy access to cash, you might find you borrow money more freely.
+Home equity lines of credit require you to use your home, in addition to your existing mortgage, as collateral for the loan.
+This may put your home at risk of foreclosure if you are late or cannot make your monthly payments.
+Some type of loans with origination fees, closing costs, appraisal fees and a large final (balloon) payment, may require you to borrow more money at a higher interest rate to pay off the debt.
+If you sell your home, you are required to pay off your current mortgage and credit line at that time.
+In addition, because home equity loans give you relatively easy access to cash, you might find you borrow money more than necessary.

 You also may want to explore borrowing from credit lines that do not use your home as collateral.
 These are available with your credit cards or with unsecured credit lines that let you write checks as you need the money.
 In addition, you may want to ask about loans for specific items, such as cars or tuition.